 Maria Zakharova, the spokeswoman for the Russian Foreign Ministry, wrote on her Facebook page:

-When Ukraine's Interior Minister announced the initiative to form a new cyberpolice unit on October 11, the focus of the media coverage--and of Minister Avakov's statement--was very much on fighting online crime and beefing up the information security
+When Ukraine's Interior Minister announced the initiative to form a new cyberpolice unit on October 11, the focus of the media coverage--and of Minister Avakov's statement--was very much on fighting online crime and beefing up the information

-practices of the Ukrainian government.
+security practices of the Ukrainian government.
 The launch was touted as successful, with over three thousand Ukrainians applying to join the cyberpolice force in the first 24 hours after the announcement.
 But amid the robust response to plans for the

 cybercrime unit, an arguably less popular element of the initiative flew under many Ukrainians' radars.

 Along with other measures to improve information security, the Ministry plans to establish a registry of websites and webpages

 The presentation slide which was published on the Interior Ministry's website, indicates that websites featuring pirated content violating copyright, child pornography, malware

 and viruses, and phishing content will be listed on the banned website registry.
 It's unclear whether social media websites, where any user can potentially upload these and other kinds of content, will bear the brunt of responsibility for these materials

 -- they could be blacklisted and blocked in their entirety, or authorities could take a more nuanced approach, blocking only the pages with prohibited content.
 It is also unclear whether the cyberpolice forces will be required to seek court approval in

 order to add a site to the blacklist and subsequently block it, or if the blockings will occur extrajudicially.

 In January 2014, in the midst of the Euromaidan protests, Ukrainian lawmakers passed laws restricting online public

 Then-president Victor Yanukovych even signed the laws into effect, but the new norms angered the Euromaidan protesters and caused an uptick in protest activity, ultimately resulting in Yanukovich's exit and the repeal of the restrictive anti-protest

 legislation.
-Given Ukrainians' reaction to the 2014 laws, the newly proposed banned websites registry is unlikely to get an enthusiastic response
+Given Ukrainians' reaction to the 2014 laws, the newly proposed banned websites registry is unlikely to get an enthusiastic response from Internet users.

 Russia has blocked access to the world's biggest porn website.
 The government internet censor, Roskomnadzor, announced in a statement that a ban on PornHub and ten other pornographic websites has been enacted.

 that determined the adult sites violated federal laws concerning the protection of minors from harmful information has been cited as the reason.